jamsocket/jamsocket/packages/typescript/server/README.md

 The Jamsocket instance includes a `connect` function that you can use to get a connection URL for a session backend.
 If you provide a `key`, the connect function will either spawn a new backend or return the running backend that holds the provided key if one exists.
 When generating a connection URL for a backend, you can provide an optional `ConnectRequest` object.
 It returns a promise, which resolves with a `ConnectResponse`.

+If the underlying connect request fails with a non-200 status code, the returned Promise will `reject` with an `HTTPError`.

 Learn more about the various options you can pass in a `ConnectRequest` in [our API docs](https://docs.jamsocket.com/platform/reference/v2#get-a-connection-url-for-a-backend).

 <Callout>A Jamsocket class should only be instantiated on the server since it takes a Jamsocket Auth Token which must be kept secret.</Callout>